Scleroderma meridionale: Description

-Scleroderma meridionale is a puffball-like fungus in the family Sclerodermataceae.
-It was originally described in 1970 from Portugal, but is also found in North America.
 The fungus has a roughly circular to irregularly shaped fruit body up to 6 cm in diameter with a thick, rooting base.
-The peridium is up to 2 mm thick and has a dry, roughened surface colored tan to yellow.
-Mature fruit bodies tend to split into irregular lobes, revealing a dark brownish- to blackish-gray spore mass (gleba).
-The spores are spherical with small spikes and measure 12–20 µm.
+The peridium is up to 2 mm thick and has a dry, roughened surface coloured tan to yellow.
+Mature fruit bodies tend to split into irregular lobes, revealing a dark brownish- to blackish-grey spore mass (gleba).
+The dry peridium is often an intense sulphur yellow with a felty to finely furfuraceous (scaly) texture, and may show silver-grey patches where the mantle weathers.

+The spores are spherical with small spikes and measure 12–20 μm.
 Scleroderma meridionale grows in sandy areas, where it fruits singly or scattered in a partially buried state.
 Its edibility is unknown.